nelhage/taktician/doc/friendly.md

 To change the difficulty level, just say

+    FriendlyBot: level <level>"

-"FriendlyBot: level <level>" in chat.
-It supports a number of levels, from 1 up through 9 or higher (I will still be tweaking the levels).
+in chat.
+It supports a number of levels, from 1 up through 9 or higher (I am still be tweaking the levels).

 The levels have somewhat different styles of play, in addition to being harder or easier, so try a few different levels, even if you're